Magical Banteay Srei

 The image above shows the north-facing facade of the mantapa guarded by two squatting dwarapalakas (guardians of the door) who have human bodies and monkey faces.
 The dwarapalakas on the right side belong to the east-facing entrance of the north sanctuary tower.

 The image above shows the south-facing facade of the mantapa guarded by two squatting dwarapalakas (guardians of the door) who have human bodies and monkey faces.
-The pediment on the door depicts Kala (time monster) devouring an elephant, and there is an unidentified deity on top of Kala.
-The lintel also shows Kala.
+The pediment on the door depicts Kaala (time monster) devouring an elephant, and there is an unidentified deity on top of Kaala.
+The lintel also shows Kaala.

-Note: Kala is associated with Shiva as he is the time-keeper of the universe who controls the time cycles by creation, preservation, and destruction.
+Note: Kaala is associated with Shiva as he is the time-keeper of the universe who controls the time cycles by creation, preservation, and destruction.

 The dwarapalakas on the left side have lion faces and belong to the east-facing entrance of south sanctuary tower.